jinwood/jinwood.github.io/data/authors/default.md

 I'm a UK-based full-stack developer currently working at Cuckoo Internet as part of the platform team.
 We're building state-of-the-art serverless microservices and fast, attractive and user-friendly web interfaces.

+Currently my main technology focus is around:

+- JavaScript / TypeScript
+- Modern React.js (nextjs, hooks, context)
+- Consuming and building GraphQL APIs via small / focused microservices
+- Serverless (AWS Lambda, DynamoDB, SQS, CloudFormation)

 My passion for building great software drives me to constantly learn and grow.
 Over the past decade or so, I've worked with a variety of stacks and technologies.
-However, I've found my place with JavaScript and the node ecosystem.
-That said, I'm always interested in exploring new stacks and technologies.
+However, I've found my place with JavaScript and the node ecosystem - I'm always interested in exploring new stacks and technologies.

-Currently I am working with react, redux and AWS during the day, and Deno / Fresh at home.
-I'm experienced with C# .NET and spent the first few years of my software career building web apps using this technology.
-I also have a strong grasp of Vue, Angular and vanilla JS.

 # Employment